 Some hardware stores sell a small model which uses butane canisters (the same things you use in those small portable camping stoves).
 I have not had experience using one of these, but there is no reason why they wouldn't work effectively.

 Obviously, a weed burner can't be used in summer due to the risk of fire, but summer's not the time when weeds are at their worst.
 In winter, our weed burner is the most useful thing!
 I like to use it early when dew is around, or else in between light showers, just to be safe.
 It is quick and easy and highly effective.
 It is no more effort to use a weed burner than it would be to use a spray bottle.
 Definitely I think it's worth the investment.
 Click here to see Weed Dragon's website.
+They have an Australian distributor here (contact them to purchase)

 7. Organic Sprays